The Impacts of Language and Literacy Policy on Teaching Practices in Ghana Postcolonial Perspectives on Early Literacy and Instruction

 This text critically examines changes in Ghanaian language and literacy policy following independence in 1957 to consider its impacts on early literacy teaching.

-By adopting a postcolonial theoretical perspective, the text interrogates the logic behind policy changes which have prioritized English, local-language, or biliteracy.
+By adopting a postcolonial theoretical perspective, the text interrogates the logic behind policy changes which have prioritised English, local language, or biliteracy.
 It draws on data from interviews with teachers and researcher observation to demonstrate how policies have influenced teaching and learning.
-Dr. Osseo-Asare’s findings inform the development of a conceptual framework which highlights the socio-cultural factors that impact the literacy and biliteracy of young children in Ghana, offering solutions to help teachers combat the challenges of frequent policy changes.
+Dr Osseo-Asare’s findings inform the development of a conceptual framework which highlights the socio-cultural factors that impact the literacy and biliteracy of young children in Ghana, offering solutions to help teachers combat the challenges of frequent policy changes.

 1. An Introduction to Language and Literacy Policy in Ghana; 2.
 British Colonialism and Policy Since Independence (1957): Impacts on Teaching Practices; 3.
 Life History as a Research Methodology; 4.
 Meet the Teachers: Professional and Personal Stories; 5.
 English-only, Local Language, and Biliteracy Policies Since 1957: Impacts on Teaching Practices; 6.
 Synthesis of Findings: Challenges for Teachers and Recommendations for Policy